k0lic/ace-quick-maps/README.md

 # Project description

 ACE Eye is a web app used to track active tours across a region and across time.
+It was implemented to enable easier managing and locating of tours, tour leaders, vehicles, and other resources.

 # Types of users